arkovia/acts/crimes-act-2017.md

 ### Section 11 - Weapons

 #### Segment 1 - Banned Weapons
+This Segment is meant to keep in accordance with the laws of Australia.
-All of the following weapons shall not be permitted in Arkovia, and sale, buying, manufacturing, and designing shall be made unlawful, and owning of one of them shall be the offense of "owning of a banned weapon".
+All of the following weapons shall not be permitted in Arkovia, except for by the government, and sale, buying, manufacturing, and designing shall be made unlawful, and owning of one of them shall be the offense of "owning of a banned weapon".
 - Artillery
 - Firearms
 - Flame-throwers